 - Make sure you have a website to which you can point people.
-You can get your domain name at GoDaddy.com, for instance.
+You can research top webhosting companies at Web Hosting Geekshttps://webhostinggeeks.com/.

 - Get a Gmail account, from which you will have access to services like Blogger, Google Analytics, Picasa, and much more.

 - Set up Google alerts for your name, business, interests... to find out what people are saying about you and your interests.
 For instance, I currently have google alerts set up for "judy rodman", "power, path & performance", "music business", "vocal problems".
 I get these alerts sent to my email's inbox, from which I can decide to go to the link or not.

 - Get a Ping.fm account, from which you can update all your social networking sites with one "ping"!
 Note... you'll actually have to have or sign up for accounts at the social networks you choose to ping.
 Twitter and Facebook, along with MySpace, are the least you should do to get yourself findable.
 Add more when you can... and with Ping, you won't have to go to each site to update!

 - Get on Tweetdeck.
 From the tweetdeck interface, you can monitor and interact with not only twitter, but also many other social network sites.
 You add multiple accounts if you have them, as well.
 I actually prefer Hootsuite.